 6 Wood Pallet Scavenging Tips for Your Next Project

 As every great DIYer knows, wood pallets are an immensely useful construction material.
-You can use them in a wide range of projects, in a huge assortment of ways, and they're totally free, which is a fantastic price to pay for wood.
-Better yet, many pallet projects are so easy you don't even need a handyman to do them!
+You can use them in a wide range of projects, in a huge assortment of ways, and they're usually totally free, which is a fantastic price to pay for wood.
 But...did you know what you can get into trouble if you choose the wrong pallets for your project?
-Mother Earth News has some smart tips on selection and issues you should think about while you're out scavenging, and we've got a few of our own.
+Hometalk has some smart tips on finding and using pallets, and we've got a few of our own.

 1. It's always better to ask permission first